helmuthdu/algorithms-data-structures-js/docs/performance-questions.md

 # Performance Questions

-* What tools would you use to find a performance bug in your code?
+* What tools would you used to find a performance bug in your code?
 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.